 1. Create a gift collection

 Black Friday is one of those rare occasions where a shopper will be looking for more than they originally bargained for.
 With so many deals out there, they’ll try their best to get their hands on anything.
-This is why you should consider adding a gift collection feature on your website.
+This is why you should consider adding a gift collection feature to your website.

 Tagging relevant products to be viewed as recommendations suitable for the user’s product choice will have them question whether they should purchase the icing on the cake product.
 You can also promote this through blogs that feature a list of suitable products for a gift collection.